 (a) It looks like rain.
-Notice in (a): like is followed by a noun object.
+Notice in (a): like is followed by a noun object. (b) It looks as if it is going to rain.
 Notice in (b) and (c): as if and as though are followed by a clause.
-Notice in (d): like is © It looks as though it is rain. s going to followed by a clause.
-This used common in informal Englist generally considered appropriate appropression. h, but is not (d) It looks like it is going to English; as if or as though is preferred, (a), (b), (c), and (d) all have the same meaning. "true" statement (fact) VERB FO Н Usually the idea following as if\as (e) He is not a clind.
-She tarked to fill as if he were a clind. though is "untrue."
-In this case, verb rainstorm, she looked with her clothes on. as if she had taken usage is similar to that in conditional sentences. (g) He has met her.
+Notice in (d): like is followed by a clause.
+This use of like is © It looks as though it is going to rain. common in informal English, but is not generally considered appropriate in formal (d) It looks like it is going to English; as if or as though is preferred, (a), (b), rain, (informal) (c), and (d) all have the same meaning. "true" statement (fact) VERB F ORM AFTER AS IF/AS Usually the idea THOUGH following as if\as (e) He is not a child.
+She talked to him as if he were a child. though is "untrue."
+In this case, verb (f) She did not take a shower When she came in from the usage is similar to rainstorm, she looked with her clothes on. as if she had taken that in conditional a shower with her clothes on. sentences. (g) He has met her.
 He acted as though he had never met her. (h) She will be here.
 She spoke as if she wouldn't be here.
+Using wish